KaiMikkelsen/GuitarTracker/README.md

 January 11th
 - 2 hours: Got basic X axis collision working and working on Y angles to add spin to the ball

+January 12th
+- 2 hours: Back and forth gameplay working, next to implement is the score system

 ## Resources